 I have been working in education since 2006 either as a tutor or a substitute teacher.
 I am excellent at connecting with students and helping them achieve their goals.
 I am a passionate advocate for education and believe that, while not every student can excel in every academic discipline, most students can achieve proficiency in nearly every subject.
 I have a background in Humanities, including History, Social Sciences, Philosophy and comparative religion.
 I have tutored students in Geometry, Pre-Algebra, Biology, English, Religious Studies, Reading Comprehension, Writing improvement, and other topics.
 While not working, I play board games with my son and enjoy reading and writing about philosophical, social, and political topics.

-University of Houston-Downtown - Bachelors, Interdisciplinary Studies
+Undergraduate Degree: University of Houston-Downtown - Bachelors, Interdisciplinary Studies

 College Level American History